Rural Conservation Alliance NEWS -- April 2015

 --Arnold Valdez, MArch, Principle of Valdez & Associates, Adjunct Associate Professor UNM School of Architecture and Planning.
 Mr. Valdez may testify on the cultural and historical importance of La Bajada cultural landscape.

---Paul Williams, Archaeologist, on the cultural, historical, archeological and environmental landmarks/view sheds of land worthy of a designation as a national monument, La Bajada Mesa National Monument, and the detrimental [possible consequential] impacts to the area should the application be approved.
+--Paul Williams, Archaeologist, on the cultural, historical, archeological and environmental landmarks/view sheds of land worthy of a designation as a national monument, and the detrimental [possible consequential] impacts to the area should the application be approved.

 The RCA has also listed FACT Witnesses who may testify against the Buena Vista application.
 They include: Ross Lockridge as to concerns of the Rural Conservation Alliance whose mission includes the preservation and protection of the natural resources and rural character of the Galisteo Basin area of Santa Fe County including the lack of zoning permits for the uses proposed in the application.
 Thomas A. Romero, Director, Northern Rio Grande National Heritage Area, Inc. regarding the concerns of the affects of the application, if approved would have on La Bajada Mesa and its escarpment, which are in the Northern Rio Grande Heritage Area.
-Dianne Elise Strauss, Executive Director, Coalition to Protect the Gateway, regarding the ongoing efforts to protect and preserve La Bajada Mesa including its probable designation as a National Monument, and the effects that approval of the application would have on that process.
-William Clift regarding the ongoing efforts to protect and preserve La Bajada Mesa, and as a National Monument.
+Dianne Elise Strauss, Executive Director, Coalition For La Bajada Mesa, regarding the ongoing efforts to protect and preserve La Bajada Mesa including its possible designation as a national monument, and the effects that approval of the application would have on that process.
+William Clift regarding the ongoing efforts to protect and preserve La Bajada Mesa, and as a possible national monument.
 Pierre Werbrouck, regarding his personal knowledge of groundwater diversions from his well.